Name pronunciation: Akemi [uh-KEM-ee] Dawn Bowman

 Akemi attended public school up until fourth grade, when she was homeschooled for several years, during which time she continued writing stories, pretended to practice flute, and played an exorbitant amount of video games, which she credits as a major factor in furthering her love of storytelling.
 She went back to school in eighth grade, spent a summer attending the Mid-Pacific Institute in Hawaii, and was later accepted into the Las Vegas Academy—a performing and visual arts school where she enrolled as a band major.

 After three years at the Academy, Akemi transferred to Coronado High School for her senior year in order to juggle school with a part-time job at Target.
 She spent nearly a year as both a cashier and store operator.
 She loved that job, and as a former employee, still hopes that someday Target will decide to stock her books on their shelves.
-(For the record, she always asked people if they wanted to “sign up for a Target Visa and save 10% off,” even when she found it awkward and embarrassing.)

 During her senior year, Akemi finally found the courage to insist to her parents that she was quitting music once and for all, and changed her schedule so she could leave band.
 Also on her list of accomplishments that year was winning an "Honorable Mention" Award for a dragon-shaped cookie jar she made in ceramics class.